Tōbu-Izumi Station

 Tōbu-Izumi Station (東武和泉駅, Tōbu-Izumi-eki) is a railway station in the city of Ashikaga, Tochigi, Japan, operated by the private railway operator Tōbu Railway.

 Lines

 Tōbu-Izumi Station is served by the Tōbu Isesaki Line, and is located 85.1 km from the line's Tokyo terminus at Asakusa.

 Station layout

 The station has a single side platform serving traffic in both directions.

-Adjacent stations

 History

 Tōbu-Izumi Station opened on 27 September 1935.

 From 17 March 2012, station numbering was introduced on all Tōbu lines, with Tōbu-Izumi Station becoming "TI-14".

 Passenger statistics

 In fiscal 2019, the station was used by an average of 969 passengers daily (boarding passengers only).